xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 </html>
 ```

-In rest view resources it could be accessed with a static lookup: `TemplateContext.getInstance()`.
+In REST view resources, it can be accessed with a static lookup: `TemplateContext.getInstance()`.

-This way you can always know current gsp application name, original url (before redirection to rest),
+This way you can always know the current GSP application name, the original URL (before redirection to REST),
-root application mapping prefix and get original request object (which may be required for error pages).
+the root application mapping prefix, and get the original request object (which may be required for error pages).

 ### Index page

-Index page is a page shown for root application url (`/`).
-It could be declared as:
+The index page is the page shown for the root application URL (`/`).
+It can be declared as:

 ```java
 .bundles(ServerPagesBundle.app("com.project.ui", "/com/app/ui/", "/")